 A Wonderful Education—Join Us

 We welcome your interest in St. Martin's Catholic School.
-We offer a challenging academic curriculum, which weaves faith into all lessons.
-Our students have an opportunity to lead prayer services, plan Masses and participate in prayer every day while learning in a peaceful environment, mastering technology for 21st century skills, and participating in wonderful extracurricular activities.
-The sense of community and warmth you feel when you walk in the door is often what draws people to our school in the first place.
-Then they learn not only about our religious education, but also about our exemplary academic education.
-We look forward to hearing from you and collaborating with you on the journey of education.
+We offer a rigorous academic curriculum, which weaves faith into all lessons.
+Our students have an opportunity to lead prayer services, plan Masses, and live out their faith every day while learning in a peaceful environment.
+Additionally, our students master contemporary technology skills and participate in enriching extracurricular activities.
+The sense of community and warmth you feel when you walk in the door is often what draws people to our school in the first place; families stay because of the deep-rooted religious formation their children receive, together with our exemplary academic program.
+We are excited to partner with you on the journey of education.

 If you are unable to attend a scheduled open house, tours are available by appointment.
-Please email the school office at firstname.lastname@example.org to schedule a tour.
+Please email the school office at email@example.com or click Contact Us for more information and to schedule a tour.

 Entering Pre-Kindergarten, students must turn four on or before September 1.